folio-org/rfcs/text/0000-kafka-topics-per-tenant.md

 - Countering module multi-versioning i.e. more than one version of a module is installed in FOLIO with tenants being able to target specific versions of a module. **Module multi-versioning is supported by OKAPI & mod-pubsub but not for modules that interact directly via Kafka.
 This is an existing deficiency prior to the changes documented by this RFC.** More details are included in the *Related Concerns* section of this document.

 ## Detailed Explanation/Design
+For a module instance the `KAFKA_PRODUCER_TENANT_COLLECTION` environment variable
+* is set to configure Kafka topics for a tenant collection, or
+* is unset to configure Kafka topics for each tenant.
-To promote flexibility of FOLIO implementation patterns, the switch to tenant collection topics will be configurable via environment variables.
-The current naming scheme for topics is like so:
+The naming scheme for Kafka topics is like so:

 >[environment].[namespace].[tenant].[eventtype]

-An example: `folio.Default.diku.DI_COMPLETED`.
-The proposal will preserve the naming structure by declaring one more "tenant" where messages for multiple tenants are received for an application concern. e.g. `folio.Default.ALL.DI_COMPLETED`.<p>
+`[tenant]` is either a tenant collection like `ALL`, or a tenant id like `diku`.

+An example: `folio.Default.ALL.DI_COMPLETED` or `folio.Default.diku.DI_COMPLETED`.

 ### Module Configuration
-This approach involves creating another set of topics similar to any other tenant.
-These new set of topics will accept messages from all tenants in the FOLIO cluster and will be named in a similar scheme as regular tenant topics are named.
-The name of this tenant collection will match [A-Z][A-Z0-9]{0,30}. <p>
+The tenant collection option involves creating another set of topics similar to any other tenant.
+They will accept messages from a list of tenants in the FOLIO cluster and will be named in a similar scheme as regular tenant topics are named.
+The name of this tenant collection must match [A-Z][A-Z0-9]{0,30}. <p>

 A FOLIO module will check for the existence of an environment variable called `KAFKA_PRODUCER_TENANT_COLLECTION`.
 With this variable unset, the module will produce messages to topics for each tenant.
 If the variable is set to a value like `ALL`, the module will produce messages to one topic belonging to the "ALL tenant collection" e.g. `folio.Default.ALL.DI_COMPLETED`.<p>

-In an ideal scenario, the value of the environment variable would be the same for all modules that need to make the switch to tenant collection topics.
+In the simplest configuration, all modules would use the `ALL` tenant collection and it contains all tenants.

+Advanced configurations run multiple instances of a module, enable each tenant on one of them, and use a different tenant collection like `COLLECTIONA` and `COLLECTIONB` for each module instance.
 ### Consuming
 In [folio-kafka-wrapper](https://github.com/folio-org/folio-kafka-wrapper), a sample of a subscription pattern is defined below